fod/px.js/README.md

 <a name="localFile" />
 __For local PC-Axis files:__

 Use the FileReader API to pass the file to the Px constructor.
-For example, assuming a file input tag with the id 'pxfile' in your HTML:
+For example, assuming a file input tag with the id 'pxfile' in your HTML...

 ```html
 <input type="file" id="pxfile" />
 ```

-construct a new Px object in a callback triggered when a new file is selected:
+...construct a new Px object in a callback triggered when a new file is selected:

 ```javascript
 document.getElementById('pxfile').onchange = handlePxfile;